paketo-buildpacks/paketo-website/content/docs/howto/php.md

 ### Configure the PHP library directory

-Users can override the default libray code directory of `lib` for PHP by setting the `BP_PHP_LIB_DIR` environment variable at build-time.
+Users can override the default library code directory of `lib` for PHP by setting the `BP_PHP_LIB_DIR` environment variable at build-time.
 {{< code/copyable >}}
   pack build my-app --buildpack paketo-buildpacks/php \